pagopa/selfcare-common-frontend/README.md

 This feature allow to track the application events through an analytics tool.
 The actual version of the library make use of [mixpanel tool](https://mixpanel.com/) to handle the tracking.

+In order to start the analytics you have to call the initAnalytics method imported from the service/analyticsService module, otherwise this feature will be ignored

 This feature can be configured with the following keys of the [CONFIG](#Configuration) object (each key has the ANALYTCS. prefix):

 | Key | Type | Description | DefaultValue |